WCSE (AM): History

 WMRA went on the air on June 10, 1948.
 It was owned by the Myrtle Beach Broadcasting Company and broadcast with 250 watts from studios in the Ocean Front Hotel.
 Not long after going on the air, Joe C. Ivey sold control of the company to P. T. Watson and L. B. Hyman.
 A year later, they sold the station to Elizabeth Evans.
-In 1954, the Coastal Carolina Broadcasting Corporation, a group of three former CBS announcers, acquired WMRA for $28,000 and changed its call letters to WMYB on July 29, 1954.
+In 1954, the Coastal Carolina Broadcasting Corporation, a group of three former CBS announcers, acquired WMRA for $28,000 and changed its call sign to WMYB on July 29, 1954.
 Coastal Carolina also attempted to move the station to a higher-power frequency twice, in 1955 and 1959, attempts that ultimately went nowhere.
 In 1961, WMYB was sold to the Golden Strand Broadcasting Company for $150,000; that year, the station was approved for a daytime power increase to 1,000 watts.
-Golden Strand was acquired in 1964 by Clarence McRae Smith, Jr. and John T. Stanko, after having been granted a construction permit for an FM station on 92.1 MHz earlier that year; on January 11, 1965, WMYB-FM signed on the air; in 1976, the station aired middle-of-the-road music.
+Golden Strand was acquired in 1964 by Clarence McRae Smith, Jr. and John T. Stanko, after having been granted a construction permit for an FM station on 92.1 MHz earlier that year.
+On January 11, 1965, WMYB-FM signed on the air; in 1976, the station aired middle-of-the-road music.

 Tom Fowler, later vice president for radio with South Carolina Educational Television, made his debut on WMYB the night of the 1967 fire that killed three Apollo 1 astronauts.
-In 2002 he said, "The Teletypes went nuts.
+In 2002, he said, "The Teletypes went nuts.
 I thought we were at war.
 That was the real start of an adventure."

-Smith and Stanko sold WMYB-AM-FM in 1981 to Rawley Communications Corporation for $700,000, starting a decade that featured two more station sales; WMYB became WQOK at some point in 1982.
+Smith and Stanko sold WMYB-AM-FM in 1981 to Rawley Communications Corporation for $700,000, starting a decade that featured two more station sales; WMYB became WQOK in 1982.
 PhDian Communications, Inc. spent $318,750 to acquire WQOK AM in 1983, separating it from the FM, only to have transfer of control change a year later.
-Ocean Properties Management of Myrtle Beach acquired the station in 1985 and changed its call letters to WCSE.
+Ocean Properties Management of Myrtle Beach, controlled by Wayne A. Thomas and Thomas E. Loehr, acquired the station for $250,000 in 1985 and changed its call sign to WCSE.